Breakfast, brunch, lunch or even a mid-day snack, this scrambled egg toast is a savory treat.

 - Salt and pepper to taste

-- Melt butter or add olive oil to a pan over medium-low heat.
+Add butter or olive oil to a pan over medium-low heat.
+(Let butter melt)

-- Spread the cheese on the toast, top with tomato, eggs, and more chives.
+Spread the cheese on the toast and top with tomato, eggs, and more chives.